DKISTDC/dkist/docs/tutorial/5_tileddataset.md

 For this purpose the Python tools have the {obj}`dkist.TiledDataset` class, which is essentially a 2D array of `Dataset` objects, with some helper functions to make it easier to work with those `Dataset`s either individually or together.

 To see `TiledDataset` in action we'll load some VBI data.
-We've already seen how to search for and download data, so we won't cover this again here.
-Instead, we will use one of the sample datasets distributed with the Python tools.
+We'll use the VBI data from the sample datasets, which is accessible in the same way as the VISP dataset we used before

 ```{code-cell} ipython3